 - 4.1 All financial institutions considered for investment will be assessed for credit worthiness against a combined matrix of pre determined criteria using available credit ratings.
 Credit ratings are assessments by professional organisations of an entity's ability to punctually service and repay debt obligations.
-Credit ratings are used by investors as indications of the likelihood of getting their money back in accordance with the terms on which they invested.

-- 4.2 The credit rating components comprise:

-- Short and long term ratings
+Credit ratings are used by investors as indications of the likelihood of getting their money back in accordance with the terms on which they invested. - 4.2 The credit rating components used in the matrices comprise: - Short term ratings; - Long term ratings.

-- Viability/financial strength ratings

-- Support ratings